 1. Tone it With Color Balancing Shampoos and Conditioners

 Fading is one problem we face with our hair color.
 Yellowing or brassiness can be another.
 Now you can adjust the tone of your hair periodically at home.
-Use a purple shampoo to eliminate yellowing if your hair is blonde or silver.
-Use a blue-violet shampoo to deposit pigments that will banish brassiness in your dark blonde and light brown highlights.
+Use a purple shampoo like Total Results So Silver to eliminate yellowing if your hair is blonde or silver.
+Use a blue-violet like Total Results Brass Off shampoo to deposit pigments that will banish brassiness in your dark blonde and light brown highlights.
 Your pristine hair color will look better, longer.

 2. Use a Shampoo For Colored Hair

 Shampooing your color treated hair is unavoidable, but it’s also the number one thing that causes your hair color to fade.
 The solution?
-Pick a gentle shampoo that’s made for color-treated hair.
-Look for formulas that are free of sulfates and salts—both of which can strip away hair color before its time.
-It should also be low pH, paraben-free, and moisturizing shampoo.
-Using a color protecting or color safe shampoo will help your hair color go the distance.
+Pick a gentle shampoo that’s made for color-treated hair like our new Biolage R.A.W.
+Color Care shampoo and Conditioner.
+This Shampoo and Conditioner duo nourishes and protects your hair to help maintain the Depth, Tone and Shine of color-treated hair.

 3. Shampoo Less Often